centrifugal/pycent/README.md

 ## Usage

-See the description of Centrifugo [server API](https://centrifugal.dev/docs/server/server_api) in the documentation.
+First of all, see the description of Centrifugo [server API](https://centrifugal.dev/docs/server/server_api) in the documentation.

 This library contains `Client` and `AsyncClient` to work with Centrifugo HTTP server API.
 Both clients have the same methods to work with Centrifugo API and raise the same top-level exceptions.